TarunTejaY/Thesis-Work-Faster-RCNN/README.md

 ·	If it is already existing press "y" to create a new environment.

-·	Activate tensorflow1 buy the following command.
+·	Activate tensorflow1 by the following command.

     Activate tensorflow1